bnnyng/garden/content/Policy prediction and control.md

 - **Prediction:** also known as **policy evaluation**; the computational problem of determining how much long-term reward would be obtained *given* a policy and an initial state.
 - **Value:** a standard method of defining long-term reward as the expected cumulative discounted infinite sum of rewards.
 In contrast to reward, value is derived from a combination of rewards, the environment, and future behaviors.
 - **Optimal control:** also known as **policy optimization**; the computational problem of finding the policy with the maximal value function *given* an MDP.
 Using the standard definition of value above, there is a *unique* optimal value function expressed in terms of **Bellman optimality equations**.
-- **Planning:** the control problem with a known reward and transition model.
+- **Planning:** the control problem with a known reward and transition modomel.
 - **Dynamic programming:** in this context, a class of algorithms that, *given* the full state space, calculates the value function via backward induction. #wip
 - **Value iteration:** the dynamic programming algorithm for optimal control.